dapine/imgproc/README.md

 # imgproc

-imgproc is a image processing server on top of RabbitMQ and libvips.
+imgproc is an image processing server on top of RabbitMQ and libvips.

 ## How it works
 Each image processing operation (e.g.: resize, rotate) has an exclusive queue.
 The server expects messages with an image binary and a set of headers, as the processing parameters.